splunk/public-o11y-docs/gdi/collectd/collectd-php-fpm.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/php-fpm` monitor type by using the SignalFx Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/php-fpm` monitor type by using the SignalFx Smart Agent Receiver.

 Use this integration to monitor PHP-FastCGI Process Manager (FPM) using the pool status URL.